 Then the wood was sanded, followed by filling holes with wood filler.
 It was then sanded again and painted with red primer.
 (This is NOT the final red color).
 The yellow boards at the edges are rotted and will be replaced.

 137 milled and kiln-dried boards were purchased for replacing the wood on the sides of the body and the cupola.
 First they had to be primed.
-Here Amber, Cyrus, and Jesse James are shown priming some of the boards.
+Here Amber, Cyrus, and Jesse Elmer are shown priming some of the boards.

 And Gary Hinrichs helped paint (until we got rained out a few hours later!!)

 Gary Hinrichs then climbs the ladder to paint the new boards (and the old ones that were not replaced)